brittdalton/web_tech_hw/Week_03/Readme.md

     * ||  &&  !
     * or, and, not
   * Type conversion
-* **Expressions and Statements**
-  *   Bindings
-    * let
-    * var
-    * const  (unchangeable)
 * **Functions**
-- A piece of program wrapped in value
+  * A piece of program wrapped in value
-- Values need to be applied in order to run the wrapped program
+  * Values need to be applied in order to run the wrapped program
-- Requires parenthesis after an expression
+  * Requires parenthesis after an expression
-- Functions can produce side effects and return values Example = console.log()   prompt()
+  * Functions can produce side effects and return values Example = console.log()   prompt()
 ---
 #### Begin to use JavaScript by executing statements with console.log ####